raptowl/dotfiles/README.md

 ## how to install

-You can download this repository in your **current directory** by command below.
+You can download this repository in your home directory by commands below.
-If you would like to set the dotfiles directory in your home directory, you must move your current directory to your home directory before running installer.
 ```
 curl -L raw.githubusercontent.com/raptowl/dotfiles/master/etc/install.sh | sh
 ```